Chart Color Schemes

 Currumbin Waters has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on AreaSearch's analysis, Currumbin Waters' population is around 10,206 as of Aug 2025.
-This reflects an increase of 409 people since the 2021 Census, which reported a population of 9,797 people.
-The change is inferred from the estimated resident population of 10,183 from the ABS as of June 2024 and an additional 19 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,034 persons per square kilometer.
-Population growth was primarily driven by overseas migration, contributing approximately 78.1% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Currumbin Waters' population is around 10,209 as of Nov 2025.
+This reflects an increase of 412 people (4.2%) since the 2021 Census, which reported a population of 9,797 people.
+The change is inferred from the estimated resident population of 10,183 from the ABS as of June 2024 and an additional 20 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,034 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 78.1% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-These state projections do not provide age category splits; hence proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) are applied where utilised.
-Demographic trends indicate a population increase just below the median of Australian non-metropolitan areas by Aug 2041, with an expected expansion of 631 persons from the latest population numbers, recording a gain of 6.0% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Moving forward with demographic trends, a population increase just below the median of Australian non-metropolitan areas is expected, with the area expected to expand by 631 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 5.9% in total over the 17 years.

 Frequently Asked Questions - Population